udayrajsawhney/autodidact_forum/README.md

 # Autodidact

-> A `django` and `mysql` based web application.
+> A **django** and **mysql** based web application.
 This is a prototype developed for our college Indian Institute of Information Technology, Sri City.

-> A discussion forum where students can post questions, create tags, upvote/ downvote and comment on answers and questions.
+> :mailbox_with_mail: A discussion forum where students can post questions, create tags, upvote/ downvote and comment on answers and questions.

 ## To Run Project